mmmlab/eyelink_hrt_mex/readme.md

 Note that this code does not include any provisions for setting up or calibrating the Eyelink tracker.
 That's because it's meant as a complement to the Eyelink Toolbox, and we expect that the Toolbox will be used for all non time-critical functions.
 If you run the `eyelink_hrt` commands without first initializing and calibrating the Eyelink tracker, it will connect to the tracker and return results, but those results will be meaningless.

 Instead, we expect users to execute configuration and setup code via the Eyelink Toolbox *before* issuing any `eyelink_hrt` calls.
-Here's an example of a typical setup procedure to configure the Eyelink and establish a connection:
+Here's an example of a typical setup procedure using the Eyelink Toolbox to configure the Eyelink and establish a connection:

 ```
     % Initialize 'el' eyelink struct with proper defaults for output to